 What’s it about?

-The paper looks at several studies using social robots in paediatric outpatient settings to interact and provide multi-sensory patient experiences.
+The paper examines several studies using social robots in paediatric outpatient settings to interact with patients and provide multi-sensory patient experiences.
 The author postulates that using social robots provides better interaction and distraction for children, thus reducing anxiety and distress during the visit.

 This systematic review found ten studies that used social robots ranging from humanoid-based robots to ones simulating toy bears, dinosaurs and seals.
 The robots interact verbally and physically and can respond to patient cues and tactile stimulation.
 They were used before or during the intervention.
-The studies included randomised controlled trials, exploratory trials, and pilot and observational studies, with patient numbers varying from 2 to 73 (320 in total).
+The studies included randomised controlled, exploratory, and pilot and observational studies, with patient numbers varying from 2 to 73 (320).

 Why does it matter?

-For lots of children a visit to the hospital can be a stressful and anxiety inducing event.
-There has been research to suggest that social robots have a positive impact on supporting adults with dementia and in children with autism they have been a useful tool in conducting therapy.
-The outcomes of this study were measured by observation, and by recording levels of distress, anxiety, pain and emotion using a variety of behavioural questionnaires.
-Overall, the feedback from the studies showed positive engagement from patients with their robots, reducing negative emotions, distress and pain.
+For lots of children, a visit to the hospital can be a stressful and anxiety-inducing event.
+There has been research to suggest that social robots have a positive impact on supporting adults with dementia, and in children with autism, they have been a useful tool in conducting therapy.
+The outcomes of this study were measured by observation and by recording levels of distress, anxiety, pain and emotion using a variety of behavioural questionnaires.
+Overall, the studies’ feedback showed positive patient engagement with their robots, reducing negative emotions, distress and pain.

 The bottom line

-There is good data to suggest that robots may improve children’s experience in the healthcare environment.
+Good data suggests that robots may improve children’s experience in the healthcare environment.
 However, the evidence could be more substantial due to the nature of the studies, lack of uniformity in the measurements, and low patient numbers.
-More research is needed on this topic to change practice, but this sci-fi intervention may become a reality in the future.
+More research is needed on this topic to change practice, but this sci-fi intervention may become a reality.

 Reviewed by: Laura Riddick

-Article 5: Children visiting the Paediatric emergency department during Ramadan
+Article 5: Children visiting the Paediatric Dmergency Department during Ramadan

 What’s it about?

-This study investigates the impact of Ramadan on patient characteristics, diagnoses and metrics in the paediatric emergency department (PED).
-Unfortunately, there is limited data on how Ramadan impacts paediatric EDs.
+This study investigates the impact of Ramadan on patient characteristics, diagnoses, and metrics in the paediatric emergency department (PED).
+Unfortunately, limited data exists on how Ramadan impacts paediatric EDs.

 Why does it matter?